A series introduces a character as sweet and lovable

 - To be precise, this is often called the Lalah Named after Lalah Sune, a female Newtype who provides Amuro and Char their first true emotional bond with and then died.
 Since then, if the girl is on the enemy side and is a psychic.
 Start buying some life insurance of her.

-- To be fair, all Kill 'em All Gundam stories loves this, especially Victory Gundam, with mass amounts of persons of all kinds (and specially cute Action Girls) getting killed.
+- All Kill 'em All Gundam stories loves this, especially Victory Gundam, with mass amounts of persons of all kinds (and specially cute Action Girls) getting killed.
 War Is Hell indeed.

 - Yoshiyuki Tomino's Kill 'em All shows are overloaded with this.
 Non-cuties die plenty too, though.
 Just know that the Fan Nickname "Kill 'em All Tomino" is well-earned.